Jan 16 2026

 4. Revisit your investments with fresh eyes

-Your appetite for risk can change in retirement, often more than once.
-Market swings may feel different when you’re drawing an income rather than contributing to savings.
+Your appetite for risk can change throughout your life, often more than once.
+Coping with market swings can feel different when you’re young and have plenty of years to recover, to when you’re drawing an income rather than contributing to savings.

 6. Check the foundations: wills, powers and paperwork